Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 I'm a quilter.
 Plain, simple, unbiased and unfettered by pointless definitions and subcategories.
 I make quilts so I am a quilter.

-Since 2007, I've been working on a series of goddess quilts, which often express a time, emotion, or lesson that is very personal to my life and spiritual journey.
+Since 2007, I've been working on a series of goddess quilts which often express a time, emotion, or lesson that is very personal to my life and spiritual journey.
+In 2019 a goal I've had since I created my first Goddess quilt at long last came to fruition: I published Goddess Quilts: A Journey into Light and Love through Art Quilting.

-I also love traditional quilt-making techniques and have lead multiple online Quilt-Alongs featuring very traditional sampler style quilts.
+In addition to art quilts, I also love traditional quilt-making techniques and have led multiple interactive quilt alongs featuring very traditional sampler style quilts.

 I don't like to put labels or limitations on myself and what I create.
 I often see quilters identifying themselves too tightly with a specific label or brand, and what happens when you get bored making that style of quilt over and over?